Education Director - Cheryl Evans - Education@WatercolorHouston.org

 • To become a member, click HERE

-• To receive a refund, you must cancel your attendance in a class three weeks before the start of the class.
+• To receive a refund, you must cancel your attendance three weeks before the start of the class in writing.

 • Submit your refund request in writing to admin@watercolorhouston.org.